What is Brazing? – its Diagram, Types, & How it Works

 • Maximize the life of any fixtures or jigs used

 The effect of time on the brazed joint will primarily affect the extent to which these effects are present.
-However, the production process selected is expected to minimize brazing time and the associated costs.
-But, time and cost are secondary to other joint attributes (e.g., strength, appearance) in some non-production settings.
+However, we expect the selected production process to minimize brazing time and associated costs.
+But time and cost are secondary to other joint attributes (e.g., strength, appearance) in some non-production settings.

-For brazing operations to be carryout within an inert or reducing atmosphere environment (i.e. vacuum furnace), a flux known as borax must be implied to prevent oxides from forming during the heating stage.
+For brazing operations to be carried out within an inert or reducing atmosphere environment (i.e., a vacuum furnace), a flux known as borax must be applied to prevent oxides from forming during the heating stage.
 This flux also cleans the contamination left on the brazing surfaces.

 What are Brazing Flux?

-Brazing fluxes are available in different forms such as flux paste, liquid, powder, or pre-made brazing pastes that combine flux with filler metal powder.
-The most common flux is available as thinning wire and rods with a coating of flux or a flux core.
+Brazing fluxes are available in different forms, such as flux paste, liquid, powder, or pre-made brazing pastes that combine flux with filler metal powder.
+The most common flux is available as thin wire and rods with a coating of flux or a flux core.

 This flux flows into the joint when applied to the heated surface and melts the filler metal on the joint.
-The excess flux should be removed when the cycle is completed, due to the fact that the flux left can lead to corrosion.
+Once the cycle is complete, remove the excess flux to prevent corrosion.
 It also impedes joint inspection and prevents further surface finishing operations.

-Fluxes are selected generally based on their effects on a particular base metal.
+Generally, we select fluxes based on their effects on a specific base metal.
 The selected flux must be chemically compatible with the base metal and the filler metal being used. less active fluxes should be used on longer brazing cycles than short brazing operations

 Brazing Filler Materials